 Where This Is Heading

-The Agentic Web is not a distant prediction.
-The infrastructure is being built now.
 The protocols are live.
 The agents are shipping.
-What remains uncertain is the speed of adoption and the distribution of benefits.
+What remains is speed and distribution.